ProjectIgnis/CardScripts/MODERNIZING.md

 ## Add timing hints to quick effects

-Even though hints do not have a functional impact, they substantially improve the user experience when used properly in key effects.
-Effects that should specially be considered for this are quick effects that can be activated only in certain phases. _e.g._:
+Even though hints do not have a functional impact, they substantially improve user experience when used properly in key effects.
+Effects that should specially be considered for this are Quick Effects that can be activated only in certain phases. _e.g._:

 ```lua
 --for a Quick Effect that destroys monsters on either field, this would prompt the user when a monster is summoned or an attack is declared.